 My partner has lupus.
 Should I have the flu vaccination as well?

-This depends very much on how unwell your partner is with lupus, so it would be sensible to discuss this with your GP.
+This depends on how unwell your partner is with lupus and which medications they take, so it would be sensible to discuss this with your GP.
 It is possible you may be offered the flu vaccine in order to prevent any risk to your partner.

 Am I entitled to a free influenza vaccination because of my lupus diagnosis?

 Yes.
-Patients who have lupus fall into the high risk group.
-They may be on immunosuppression, on steroids, and lupus disease will classify as being immunocompromised.
+Patients who have lupus fall into the high-risk group.
+They may be on immunosuppression, on steroids, and lupus disease will classify as being immunocompromised – ANNUAL FLU PROGRAMME.

 What do I do if my GP Surgery won’t give me a free influenza vaccine?